1) What is a flowchart? Why it is important?

 18) How do you define Personas?

-19) Define Application Usability?
+19) Define the term Application Usability

-Application usability is actually the quality of the system that makes the system useful for its end users.
+Application usability is the quality of the system that makes the system useful for its end users.
 System’s usability is good if it is capable of achieving users’ goals.

-20) Explain in your words, what is database transaction?
+20) What is a database transaction?

-When we perform any activity in a database, such as addition, deletion, modification, searching etc. is said to be a database transaction.
+When we perform any activity in a database, such as addition, deletion, modification, searching, etc. is said to be a database transaction.

 Pugh Matrix is used to decide about the most optimal and alternate solutions.
 This technique is now a standard part of Six Sigma technique.
-It is also known as problem or design matrix.
+It is also known as a problem or design matrix.

-23) What FMEA stands for?
+23) What does FMEA stand for?

 It means Failure Mode and Effects Analysis.
-It is a failure analysis, that is used mainly in product development, system engineering and operations management.
+It is a failure analysis, that is used mainly in product development, system engineering, and operations management.
 This analysis is performed to figure out various failure modes and their severity in any system.

 24) What is a 100-point method?

 This method is used to assign priority to different steps in a process.
 Each group member is supposed to assign points to different steps.
-In the end all the points for each step are calculated.
+In the end, all the points for each step are calculated.
 The step having the highest points has the highest priority.

 It is a business framework that is mainly being adopted by firms and organizations for the betterment of their business.
-Its key factors are Strategy, People, Process, Technology.
+Its key factors are Strategy, People, Process, and Technology.

 It is a term derived from use-case.
-Unlike use case, a mis-use case is something that shows -what kind of malicious activities can be performed by an actor that may result in system failure.
+Unlike use case, a misuse case is something that shows -what kind of malicious activities can be performed by an actor that may result in system failure.

-27) What is SQUARE stands for?
+27) What is SQUARE stand for?

 SQUARE stands for Security Quality Requirements Engineering.
 It is one of the software engineering steps that mainly focus on documenting the security requirements of the system.